Whether you are considering joining or are new to the BMW Touring Club of Detroit, here is a quick overview of the TCD and what to expect.

 - Monthly Tuesday night events.
 Ypsilanti Bike Night is where this started, and we often meet there in the summer and winter.
 We also occasionally move it around to different locations.
 Check the club calendar or forum.
 There is a mix of riders, but this tends to be a lot of the ADV riders in the club.

 - Geezer Meetings.
 It's good to be retired and have time to work on your GPS routing skills and drink coffee.
 That's what these are.
 Typically held at 10 am in South Lyon on weekday mornings when the rest of us are at work.
-You'll know you found them when you see a bunch of guys sitting around the Java House with their helmets on talking to each other through their Sena headsets (that makes drinking coffee more difficult I understand...)
+You'll know you found them when you see a bunch of riders sitting around the Java House with their helmets on talking to each other through their Sena headsets (that makes drinking coffee more difficult I understand...)

 - Pick-Up Rides